 The Business Services functionality implemented by the consultant helped leverage the proven web service technology of the internet for better exchange of information between platforms.

-Specific functionality was required to facilitate communication and customize the Business Services module of JD Edwards EnterpriseOne.
+Specific functionality was required to facilitate communication and customize the EnterpriseOne Business Services module.
 Reliance on pre-existing software in addition to the new functionality provided by EnterpriseOne created a need for a middleware program capable of using custom code to “translate” the data sent between the two.
 After this communication bridge was created, the developers at Surety were able to prioritize integration of the specific internal business services needed by the client.

-Once this basic operability was established, the developers at Surety began examining which business solution modules could provide the efficiency and agile responses that the Customer required.
-These outcomes were necessary for the client to expand their business capabilities and implement improvements over time.
+Once this basic operability was established, the developers at Surety began examining which business solution modules could provide the efficiency and agile responses that the customer required.
 This provided challenges to Surety’s Software development team, as implementing additional applications to further integrate software creates system slowdown and complication when done incorrectly.
-Meeting the Customer’s specific business expansion needs while creating service-oriented system architecture was a primary concern for Surety Systems development team.
-The Business Services modules through the JDE EnterpriseOne platform provided the necessary outlet to meet these goals—the processes of data entry and maintenance were tedious and labor-intensive without specific modules driving their operation.
+Meeting the Customer’s specific business expansion needs while creating a service-oriented system architecture was a primary concern for the Surety Systems development team.
+The JDE EnterpriseOne Business Services module provided the necessary outlet to meet these goals—the processes of data entry and maintenance were tedious and labor-intensive without specific modules driving their operation.
 While JD Edwards Business Services offered basic functionality during initial deployment, advanced shipping and clerical services needed to be implemented to allow more diverse consumer capabilities and overall efficiency.

 After an assessment and integration strategy was determined for the specific business modules that the client required, the development team at Surety Systems was able to integrate these unique software platforms for better overall client efficiency.